dwp/accessibility-manual/app/views/tools-and-resources/basic-accessibility-checks/5-page-title-how-to-test/README.md

 Alternatively, you can inspect the HTML and look for the `<title>` tag.

-In Chrome, you can do this by pressing <kbd>F12</kbd> or right-clicking the page and choosing 'inspect'.
+In Chrome, you can do this by pressing <kbd>F12</kbd> or right-clicking anywhere on the page content and choosing 'view page source'.

 Inside the `<head>` tag you will need to look for the `<title>` tag.